UKHomeOffice/docker-nginx-proxy/README.md

 * `CLIENT_CERT_REQUIRED` - if set to `TRUE`, will deny access at this location, see [Client Certs](#client-certs).
 * `VERIFY_SERVER_CERT` - if set to `TRUE`, will verify the upstream server's TLS certificate is valid and signed by the CA, see [Verifying Upstream Server](#verifying-upstream-server).
 * `USE_UPSTREAM_CLIENT_CERT` - if set to `TRUE`, will use the set of upstream client certs when connecting upstream, see [Upstream Client Certs](#upstream-client-certs).
-* `ERROR_REDIRECT_CODES` - Can override when Nginx will redirect requests to its own error page.
-Defaults to "`500 501 502 503 504`".
-To support a new code, say `505`, an error page must be provided at `/usr/local/openresty/nginx/html/505.shtml`, see [Useful File Locations](#useful-file-locations).
-Set to `FALSE` to disable all error pages.
 * `ADD_NGINX_LOCATION_CFG` - Arbitrary extra NGINX configuration to be added to the location context, see [Arbitrary Config](#arbitrary-config).
 * `PORT_IN_HOST_HEADER` - If FALSE will remove the port from the http `Host` header.